phammings/Music-Microservice-API/README.md

 <!-- INSTRUCTIONS -->
 ## Instructions

-- Ensure Docker in installed on your system
+- Ensure Docker is installed and running on your system
   - See https://docs.docker.com/ for installation instructions
 1) Build the Docker image and ensure no previous cache is used:
    - ```docker-compose build --no-cache```